How to Choose a Massager

 - Massage balls: Typically made out of wood, these are great for massaging sensitive parts of your foot such as the arch and forefoot.
 The hard wood acts as a deep tissue massage and can reduce foot pain.
 Runners may find these particularly useful.
 In addition to wood massage balls, tennis balls make great massagers!
 You can roll one back and forth or in a circular motion against tense areas like thighs, calves, and shoulders.

 - Mini massagers: These come in many styles.
 The most notable style features a small flat surface with small spheres or bumps jutting out.
 With the bumps facing down, you massage tender areas like shoulders and legs.
 Much like the textured surface of a foam roller, these bumps will enhance your massage experience.

 - Massage sticks/balls: These resemble sticks and usually have mild padding around the middle.
 Similar to foam rollers, sticks and bars are rolled onto the tender areas.
 However, this is a more handheld massager.
 To use, you hold each end of the massager with a hand and firmly roll it over sore areas.
 You can choose how much pressure you want to apply.
 These are great for hard to reach areas and can be used at different angles.

 Relieve Pain and Recover

 Self-massage is an important concept to learn if you're an athlete or just have sore problem areas.
 There are no rules as to when you should use your massager.
+Massagers are especially important if you've ever had any type of injury and need to be treated.
 Feel free to use it before working out to relieve any tension, after working out to help muscles recover, and any other time you deem necessary.
 You'll feel great after and ready to tackle anything!